 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18") that changes the presentation of restricted cash and cash equivalents on the statement of cash flows.
 Restricted cash and restricted cash equivalents will be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 This amendment is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
-The Company is currently evaluating the impact of this new pronouncement on its statements of cash flows.
+The adoption of this ASU is not expected to have a material impact on the Company's statements of cash flows.